Environment Variables¶

 - Use different credentials for different environments

-- Monitor for unauthorized access
+- Monitor for unauthorised access

 Restrict Permissions¶